How To Get Rid Of Bacterial Vaginosis, According To Experts

-While one small study from 2003 found that irrigating the vagina with hydrogen peroxide was effective for eliminating BV symptoms and restoring normal vaginal bacterial flora, both Gersh and Trubow caution against this natural remedy.
+While one small study from 2003 found that irrigating the vagina with hydrogen peroxide9 was effective for eliminating BV symptoms and restoring normal vaginal bacterial flora, both Gersh and Trubow caution against this natural remedy.
 “It has the potential to be overly caustic and kill everything, even the good bacteria,” says Trubow.

 While BV is an incredibly common condition triggered by an imbalance in vaginal bacteria, finding the right treatment is tricky.

 Functional and integrative physicians are increasingly embracing natural treatments and you should feel encouraged to explore all of your options.

 However, sometimes antibiotics truly are necessary, and you should always consult with your doctor about the right approach for you, given your personal medical history and other factors.

 They may be able to recommend a combination of natural treatments, or home remedies and antibiotics, that is more beneficial than any one strategy alone.

 Editor's Note: This article was originally published on March 3, 2014.
 A previous version of this article indicated that bacterial vaginosis affects roughly 22 million people per year.
 We have since clarified this statement to indicate that bacterial vaginosis affects more than 21 million per year.

 Stephanie Eckelkamp is a writer and editor who has been working for leading health publications for the past 10 years.
 She received her B.S. in journalism from Syracuse University with a minor in nutrition.
 In addition to contributing to mindbodygreen, she has written for Women's Health, Prevention, and Health.
 She is also a certified holistic health coach through the Institute for Integrative Nutrition.
 She has a passion for natural, toxin-free living, particularly when it comes to managing issues like anxiety and chronic Lyme disease (read about how she personally overcame Lyme disease here).